thraxil/reticulum/install.markdown

 layout: layout
 ---

+### Compile from source

+Assuming you have a Go compiler installed and set up (I've only tested with the main Go compiler but I see no reason that `gccgo` wouldn't also work).

+There's a good chance that:

+    go get github.com/thraxil/reticulum

-`go install github.com/thraxil/reticulum` should do it.
+Will do it.

 Otherwise clone it and do

     make

-and that will create a `reticulum` binary for your platform. (assuming you have a Go 1.0 compiler)
+and that will create a `reticulum` binary for your platform.

+The only non standard library dependency it has is `resize` available with

+    go get github.com/thraxil/reticulum

+### Download Binaries

+TODO